 I come from a family of readers.
 For us, there is not much that is better than curling up on the couch and losing ourselves in a good book.
-I would be very happy if all the children in my world also learned to love reading.
-In order to enjoy reading the children should enjoy some fluency and have good reading comprehension.
+I would be very happy if all the children in my world also learned to love reading and had good reading comprehension.

 While You Read:

 - Use the structure words to ask questions and guide the child’s answers.

 - Guide the child to pay attention to keywords, such as sequencing words or words that repeat in the text.

 - Ask questions as you read.
 Start with simple questions that are easily answered by the text that was just read.
 Move on to inference questions like, “What do you think will happen next?”, “How would you feel if that happened to you?” or “Why do you think the character did that?”

 - Ask the child to sequence the events as you read.

 - Ask the child to summarize what has happened so far in the book.

 - Talk about cause and effect.
 What caused the problem or situation?
 What was the reaction?